philparzer/jotlog/README.md

 # jotlog

 jotlog is a blazingly fast, privacy focused, and always offline note-taking app for movers.
-I created it because I needed a way to capture notes in the moment, without minimal screen time and interactions needed.
+I created it because I needed a way to capture notes in the moment, with minimal screen time and interactions needed.

 Check out <a href="https://jotlog.app">jotlog.app</a> for more info